S.S. Lazio Rugby 1927

 Polisportiva S.S.
-Lazio Rugby 1927, based in Rome, is an Italian rugby union team.
-They currently play in Top12 after gaining promotion from winning Serie A in the 2009–10 season.
+Lazio Rugby 1927, also called S.S.
+Lazio, is an Italian rugby union club based in Rome.

-It is the rugby union branch of the multisport club S.S.
-Lazio, probably the biggest European multisport organization, which operates also the famous association football team with the same name.
+The club is the rugby union branch of the multisport club SS Lazio, which most famous section is the association football team.

+S.S.
+Lazio play in Serie A Elite and in the 2024-25 season represents Rome along with Fiamme Oro Rugby in the top tier of the Italian league system.

 They were the first XV in Italy established in Rome in 1927, as “S.S.
 Lazio Rugby”, the rugby section of Lazio Sports Association.

 The founders were the brothers Vinci: Eugenio (Vinci I), Paolo (Vinci II), Francesco (Vinci III) and Pietro (Vinci IV).

 The Oval eagles debuted on 13 May 1928 at Rome's National Stadium (demolished and rebuilt in the 1950s as Stadio Flaminio) in front of 20,000 spectators.
 S.S.
 Lazio Rugby defeated “XV Legione Leonessa d'Italia” by a score of 17-0.

 They play their home games at the Giulio Onesti Olimpic Preparation Center of Acqua Acetosa, in the Parioli district.